 The headline project for MaPS is the Pensions Dashboard.
 The aim is to provide a consolidated means for UK citizens to view and understand the value of their pension pots including those who may have forgotten about or have no knowledge of them due to automatic enrollment.

-In the words of the Department of Work and Pensions (DWP), one goal of the dashboard is as follows:
+In the words of the Department of Work and Pensions (DWP), one goal of the dashboard is:

 “… putting individuals in control of their data, it will bring together their pensions information from multiple sources, which can then be accessed at a time of their choosing.”